Bubenture/tic-tac-toe/README/README.en.md

 - The program uses functions to clear the screen and display the current state of the game, including the game board and the number of wins for each player.

----

-Feel free to ask if you need any further assistance!